Should you put wine in the freezer?

 - An ice bath or bucket.
 Fill with ice cubes and cold water and make sure the bottle is submerged.
 Rousset recommends adding some salt to the water too.

 - Remember, ice sleeves are great for keeping a wine cool that’s already been chilled – but are not as good for trying to cool the whole bottle.
+It’s worth always having a few in your freezer, ready to go.

 - For big spenders, the Kaelo iceless ice bucket can be built into your kitchen